 Recommended Tours & Itineraries

-The Killarney Area is an ideal and convenient base for exploring Ireland’s South West.
-Killarney is an ideal starting point for many interesting day trips.
-To help you make the most of your time here with us, we suggest a few of the best day trips and we can help you organise a self drive itinerary.
-Coach tours with reliable professional companies travel daily to the Ring of Kerry & the Dingle Peninsula.
-We can make the tour arrangements for you
+The Killarney Area is a convenient base for exploring Ireland’s South West, and an ideal starting point for many interesting day trips.
+To help you make the most of your time here with us in Friars Glen, we suggest a few of the best day trips and we can help you organise a self-drive itinerary.
+Coach tours with reliable professional local companies travel daily around the Ring of Kerry & the Dingle Peninsula.
+We can make the tour arrangements for you.